g2nb/docs/docs/local-installation.md

 # Local Installation

-!!! note Local installation is for those interested in running the g2nb environment on their local machine.
+**Note:** Local installation is for those interested in running the g2nb environment on their local machine.
 To use the online workspace, go to the [g2nb Notebook Workspace](https://workspace.g2nb.org).

 ## Install g2nb Using Docker (Recommended)